OpenTranslationBible/open-bible/en-GB/43.John/md/john-01.md

 ## John 1:1

-In the beginning was the Word, and the Word was with God, and the Word was God.
+At the start, the Word existed, and the Word was alongside God, and the Word was divine.

 ## John 1:2

-He was with God in the beginning.
+He was present with God from the start.

 ## John 1:3